0

 Comments

-By: Jane Dobbie 9 months ago
+By: Jane Dobbie about 1 year ago

 I was at this show, and all three shows.
 I actually only bought a ticket for one of the nights but I was flyering outside the venue for all three, and the other two nights I didn't have tickets for someone kindly gave me a spare ticket for one and put me on the guest list for the other.
 I've seen hundreds of bands live but Fugazi is still the best live performance I've ever seen.
 I was only 16 at the time and broke, but I ended up spending all my money buying every CD I didn't have at the merch table on the last night because I was so blown away.

-By: Perry Scott 11 months ago
+By: Perry Scott over 1 year ago

 holy shit I was at this gig, didn't realise till now it was the last time they played..literally 20 years to the day.

-By: gunter habets about 10 years ago
+By: gunter habets over 10 years ago

 This recording features the last of three consecutive Fugazi gigs in as many nights at the Forum.
 I travelled to London with my best friend and brother to attend the shows on the previous nights.
 The third show featured right here was only added to the tour schedule at the very last minute, and for some reason that is beyond me at this point, we did not stick around for it.